andresribeiro/nsfwjs-docker/README.md

 # nsfwjs-docker [![Docker Pulls](https://img.shields.io/docker/pulls/andresribeiroo/nsfwjs.svg)](https://hub.docker.com/r/andresribeiroo/nsfwjs)

-nsfwjs-docker is a highly optimized Self-Hosted NSFW Detection API that uses [NSFWJS](https://github.com/infinitered/nsfwjs) under the hood.
+This is a highly optimized Self-Hosted NSFW Detection API that uses [NSFWJS](https://github.com/infinitered/nsfwjs) under the hood.
 All you need to run it is Docker, and you can find it on the Docker Hub [here](https://hub.docker.com/r/andresribeiroo/nsfwjs).

 ## Features